stem-bud/lat/README.md

 or like this

-to destroy a headpiece, surround it on all four sides
+to destroy a headpiece, surround it on all four sides.

 <img width="229" alt="surroundVH" src="https://github.com/user-attachments/assets/576c5a92-239c-4b80-a1d5-68feba7b7005">